Explore health content from A to Z.

 Solution: Sometimes, strengthening the pelvic floor muscles with exercise can help.
 But usually this condition requires surgery.
 Fortunately, a minimally invasive outpatient procedure has a 90 percent cure rate.

-To learn more about treatment options for bladder leaks, click here.
+To learn more about treatment options for bladder leaks register for a free seminar on solutions for incontinence.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |